 - How do I deal with bullying at work?

 - How do I deal with employees making allegations of discrimination or harassment?

 - How do I tackle poor performance?

 - Am I going through the right disciplinary process?

-Our expert Employment Lawyers at our Salisbury, Andover, Verwood and Amesbury offices will advise you on any claim and help negotiate a settlement.
+Our expert Employment Lawyers at our Salisbury, Fordingbridge Andover and Amesbury offices will advise you on any claim and help negotiate a settlement.
 Where this is not possible we represent clients at Employment Tribunals throughout Wiltshire, Dorset, Somerset and Hampshire – and further afield.

 Our Employment Lawyers full range of employment law services includes: